nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 32 (June 24, 2017):

+**Today's Progress**: "Watch and Code Practical JS" and "The Web Developer Bootcamp".
+Lots of work with JavaScript today.
+I also did some dabbling with some personal projects.

+**Thoughts:** Had a pretty good day.
+I'm almost done with the "Watch and Code" JS course, so I am kind of excited about that.

 ### Day 31 (June 23, 2017):

 **Today's Progress**: More work on the webpage and Codecademy React and Angular.
 I also starting dabbling with a personal project.